aiidateam/aiida-core/docs/source/reference/command_line.rst

-      --institution NONEMPTYSTRING    Institution of the user.  [required] --create-db / --reuse-db        Determines if the setup should look for an existing database (needs to be provided with the `--db-name` option) or if it always creates a new one (using a default or creating names on the fly if the provided `--db-name` already exists).  [default: create-db]
+      --institution NONEMPTYSTRING    Institution of the user.  [required] --create-db / --reuse-db        Determines if the setup should look for an existing database (needs to be provided with the `--db-name` option) or if it needs to create a new one (if a `--db- name` is provided, it will except if the database exists, otherwise it will create names on the fly if the default is used).
+If an already existing database is provided, it needs to be empty (no tables)  [default: create-db]
       --db-engine [postgresql_psycopg2]
                                       Engine to use to connect to the database.
       --db-backend [core.psql_dos]    Database backend to use.